AI & Privacy

 Achieves top performance among BERT-large models on MTEB benchmark, outperforming OpenAI's commercial embedding.

-Best For: High-accuracy embedding applications where quality matters more than speed.
+Best For: High-accuracy embedding applications where quality matters more than speed or context length.

 BGE-M3